-A committee of administrators and counselors will review:

-- Classroom performance for courses taken in 9th and 10th grade

-- Attendance

-- Academic potential

-- Academic engagement

-- Time-management skills

-- Access to post-secondary learning

-- Cumulative GPA of 2.5 or higher (Students with a GPA below 2.5 may apply but will require one recommendation from a Parkway staff member)

-- Discipline history

-- ACT results (if applicable)

-- Student essay

-- A commitment to abide by the expectations and responsibilities of the Parkway Early College Partnership

-What is the deadline for applying to the ECP?

-The online application must be submitted by January 31, 2021.
-Supporting paperwork (Expectations and Responsibilities Signature Page) must be submitted by February 15, 2021.
-Students will be informed of acceptance to the program by March 15, 2021.
+A committee of administrators and counselors will review: - Classroom performance for courses taken in 9th and 10th grade - Attendance - Academic potential - Academic engagement - Time-management skills - Access to post-secondary learning - Cumulative GPA of 2.5 or higher (Students with a GPA below 2.5 may apply but will require one recommendation from a Parkway staff member) - Discipline history - ACT results (if applicable) or ACCUPLACER college readiness scores. - Student responses to application prompts - A commitment to abide by the expectations and responsibilities of the Parkway Early College Partnership What is the deadline for applying to the ECP?
+Students must take the ACCUPLACER test prior to the application materials deadline of January 30, 2022, at a STLCC testing site, preferably the Wildwood campus.
+The online application must be submitted by January 30, 2022.
+Students will be informed of acceptance to the program by March 1, 2022.
 All accepted students will attend an orientation at STLCC-Wildwood in the spring.
 What calendar will my child follow?

 Students will follow the STLCC academic calendar and are required to be in attendance for all classes.
 Can my child take classes at his/her high school?
 This program is designed to take all classes on the campus of the STLCC-Wildwood; however, in rare cases, a high school course may be approved by the Director of Choice Programs and Principal.
 Can my child participate in extra-curricular activities at his/her high school?
 Yes, students may return to their home high school for extra-curricular activities and sports.
+Will students with IEP or 504s be eligible for participation in ECP?
+Yes, Students will have the opportunity to visit the Access office at STLCC for support, as well as their high school counselor, IEP case manager, and ECP coordinator.
 Should my student continue participating in the A+ Schools Program?
 Yes, we recommend students continue with the A+ Schools Program for the following reasons: - There may be opportunities for access to benefits at 4-year colleges and universities - A+ funds may be utilized for additional STLCC courses beyond the associate's degree - If a student decides to opt out of the ECP program at any time, they can continue working on A+ eligibility requirements Will all the STLCC credits transfer to a 4-year institution?
 Students who are planning to attend a public, 4-year institution in Missouri will benefit from the CORE 42.
 The purpose of CORE 42 is to facilitate the seamless transfer of academic credits.
 The completion of CORE 42 at any public institution of higher education will transfer to every other public institution of higher education in the state and substitute for the receiving institution's general education requirement.
 Many out-of-state and/or private colleges also accept the majority of credits earned through the ECP program.
 Who pays for the ECP?